David Speirs: Background and early career

-Speirs was born in Galloway, Scotland, where he was schooled at Kirkcolm Primary School and Stranraer Academy.
+Speirs was born in Galloway, Scotland, and was schooled at Kirkcolm Primary School and Stranraer Academy.
 He emigrated to Australia with his parents and two younger brothers at the age of 17 in 2002.

-In 2008 he graduated from the University of Adelaide with a Bachelor of Laws (Honours).
+In 2008, Speirs graduated from the University of Adelaide with a Bachelor of Laws (Honours).
 He was elected as a councillor and deputy mayor for the Marion City Council, serving between 2010 and 2014.
 He worked in senior and principal policy development positions within the state Cabinet Office, in the Department of the Premier and Cabinet, between 2008 and 2014.

 Speirs was a national director of the Duke of Edinburgh's Award in Australia between 2010 and 2014.
-In 2012, Speirs was named Young Community Leader of the Year in the Channel 9 Young Achievers Awards.
+In 2012, Speirs received the Community Leadership Award at the Channel 9 Young Achievers Awards.

 Parliamentary career

 Speirs entered the South Australian Parliament in March 2014, defeating Chloë Fox, Labor's Minister for Transport Services.

 In October 2014, Speirs was appointed to the Parliament's Economic and Finance Committee following the resignation of Iain Evans.
-In January 2016 he was elevated to Steven Marshall's Shadow Cabinet as Shadow Cabinet Secretary.
+In January 2016, he was elevated to Steven Marshall's Shadow Cabinet as Shadow Cabinet Secretary.
 In January 2017, Speirs ascended to the front bench as Shadow Minister for the Environment.

-In October 2015, Speirs launched 'Beach for All', a crowd-funded project in partnership with Seacliff Surf Life Saving Club to make Seacliff beach South Australia's first wheelchair accessible beach.
-The Beach for All access mat was launched on Australia Day 2016.

 In March 2018, following the election of the Marshall Government at the South Australian Election, Speirs was sworn in as Minister for Environment and Water.

-During his time as Minister, Speirs oversaw significant reform in the portfolio such as the opening up of South Australia's reservoirs for recreational access, the establishment of Green Adelaide and regional landscape boards, significant reduction of water bills and an increase in the land protected as national parks including the creation of Glenthorne National Park in Adelaide's southern suburbs and Australia's biggest national park at the Simpson Desert.
+During his time as Minister, Speirs oversaw the establishment of Green Adelaide and regional landscape boards, significant reduction of water bills and an increase in the land protected as national parks including the creation of Glenthorne National Park in Adelaide's southern suburbs and Australia's biggest national park at the Simpson Desert.

 In March 2021, legislation introduced by Speirs meant South Australia became the first state in Australia to ban single-use plastics.
 The first items to be banned were single-use plastic straws, cutlery and drink stirrers with other items such as polystyrene containers phased out in March 2022.

 In November 2021, Speirs contested the deputy party leader and Deputy Premier ballot, but lost to Dan van Holst Pellekaan.

-After outgoing Premier Steven Marshall resigned as leader of the Liberal Party, Speirs was elected leader on 19 April 2022, becoming South Australia's 44th Leader of the Opposition.
+After outgoing Premier Steven Marshall resigned as leader of the Liberal Party, Speirs was elected leader on 19 April 2022, becoming South Australia's 44th Opposition Leader.

+On 8 August 2024, Speirs stood down as Opposition leader, saying he had had a "gutful" of the job and wanted to give the party the best chance in the next election.
+The subsequent Liberal leadership election was won by Vincent Tarzia.
+Speirs stated he intended to remain in parliament as the member for the electoral district of Black.

+Following his resignation from Opposition leadership, Speirs was embroiled in a scandal over a video that appeared to show him using illicit substances.
+Speirs claimed the video was a deepfake but, on 5 October 2024, he announced that he would resign from South Australia's parliament, revealing that his house had been raided and he had been arrested as a result of the video.